islasummer/ONDA/README.md

-# ONDA
+# Hardware Documentation

-The ONDA project includes the development of a real-time handheld vocal and instrument tuner using a Raspberry Pi
+A custom audio card has been designed for the Raspberry Pi 3, based on the Cirrus Logic WM8731 audio codec.